About the Journal

 Historically, this journal is the first medical journal in the Middle East.
 The journal was established in December 1935 under the name (The Journal of the Royal Faculty of Medicine of ‘Iraq) by the Royal Medical College (founded at the end of 1927).
 The first five volumes were published only in Arabic and approved by the council of the college as a general journal dealing with the news of the college and a few scientific articles to encourage the teaching staff for research publication.
 It disseminated official information on the progress of the health sector and strengthened the link between the medical family in Iraq and the health authorities.

 In addition to the Arabic section that contained official information of the medical family, an English section was launched in 1941.
-The English section contained research dealt with all the medical facts and discoveries that were relevant to the country in order to combat communicable and endemic diseases in the Kingdom of Iraq.
-The publication continued until the end of 1957, when it had to be discontinued due to shortage of material.
+The English section contained research dealing with all the medical facts and discoveries that were relevant to the country in order to combat communicable and endemic diseases in the Kingdom of Iraq.
+The publication continued until the end of 1957, when it had to be discontinued due to a shortage of material.

 A new series began in January 1959.
 According to this, time for research and facilities were being available for staff members.
 A section introducing the activities and achievements of various school departments was included.
 The journal supplied useful reading for the Iraqi medical profession and conveyed to colleagues abroad to better understand the activities that had hitherto rarely been available outside Iraq.